dmassiani/WordPress-Storytelling/README.md

 Element is the most important chapter you need to know.

-Is is really important your think about your structured macro-template before.

-Today, Storytelling don't have capability to manage content resulting to element removed or modified from macro-template.

-Capability available in a future release.

 You have content with macro-template linked?
 Don't touch macro template used.

 Settings an element like that :